Francisco Coll Guitart: Founder

 In 1856 he founded a congregation of Dominican sisters which became known as the Congregation of the Dominican Sisters of the Annunciation of the Blessed Virgin Mary (aka La Annunciata).
 This group of sisters was founded as a teaching congregation.
 The sisters, mostly from humble origins, went on to study and obtain teaching qualifications.
 In some cases they also devoted themselves to the care of the sick and other works of mercy.
 Guitart decided that the sisters of the congregation should be devoted to those children and adolescents in most need.
 Thus the first communities were directed to areas of rural Catalonia working in public schools.
 However, in the beginning, as a result of the socio-political situation – the revolution of September 1868 – the nuns were forced to leave these schools and to found private schools, most of them under the protection of the textile factories.

-After founding the first centers in Catalonia, the congregation worked in the mining areas of Asturias, and the towns of Castile and La Mancha.
+After founding the first centres in Catalonia, the congregation worked in the mining areas of Asturias, and the towns of Castile and La Mancha.
 At the time of Guitart's death the congregation numbered at 300 sisters with 50 communities; a remarkable fact given the hostile climate of Spain toward religious at that time.
 The first overseas base was in Argentina in 1908.
 In 1955 the congregation began its activities as missionaries in Central America and later to Peru and Chile further south.
 The members of this congregation work in Europe, the Americas, Africa and Asia.